 - 1. Communication diversion supplementary service activation, no-reply-timer or both. - 2.
 If the <cp:ruleset> element is present, and a <NoReplyTimer> element is to be created, the UE must include the <cp:ruleset> element in the HTTP PUT request. - 3.
-For the communication diversion services supported in this PRD, elements of one <rul><rul> - Note 4: It is not possible to create a no-reply timer without including the rule set in a document where a rule set already exists since this would create an invalid XML document according to IETF RFC 4825 [44].
+For the communication diversion services supported in this PRD, elements of one <rule> element for communication diversion supplementary service only.